 Federal law requires your guarantor or ED to send you proper notice before an offset occurs.
 This notice will say that a claim has been filed against your defaulted loan to ED and will also provide information on:

 - Your rights as a student loan borrower.

 - How to request documentation about your defaulted loan.

 - How you can request a hearing to object your offset.

 You are able to challenge your tax offset.
 However, you cannot challenge it simply because you did not receive a notice from your guarantor or ED.

 You may be able to avoid having your tax refund seized if you set up a satisfactory repayment arrangement and begin making payments.
 Note that you can still be subject to offset even if your wages are currently being garnished.

 You would enter into this arrangement with your guarantor or ED, depending on whether your loan is part of FFELP or the Direct Loan program.
 Contact your guarantor or ED if you have questions about this process or would like to know your options for recovering from default.
 If you don’t know whom to contact, you can find out who currently holds your loan by using the National Student Loan Data System (NSLDS).
 This is ED’s database for all federal student loans.

 You can read more about offset from Federal Student Aid.
 If you have other questions regarding your student loans and taxes, check out the American Student Assistance® (ASA) tax incentives page.
 ASA® also has an archive of tax-related questions.

-If you have been notified that your federal tax refund will be garnished and you have an ASA held loan, you can contact our borrower counselors at 617-728-5008 with questions or concerns.
+If you have been notified that your federal tax refund will be garnished and you have an ASA held loan, you can contact us at 800.343.2120 with questions or concerns.